ClojureBridge/organizing/Workshop-Planning-Tasks.md

 * Send logistical info (detailed schedule, parking info, etc.)
 * Ask people at every turn to update their RSVP on Eventbrite if they can't come or if their info needs changing.

-You can find templates for emails in the [[materials section|materials]] under "Communication".
+You can find templates for emails in the [materials section](Templates-and-Materials.md) under "Communication".

 ### <a name="childcare"/>Arrange childcare